Please Click on the Questions to See the Answers

 CUSD and FUHSD demographer, Tom Williams, concluded that Vallco development will not create negative impacts to the school districts in terms of enrollment numbers for many reasons, including projected declining enrollment trend throughout the district due to housing costs.
 The units to be provided by this development will also be beneficial to school district staff, many of whom cannot afford to purchase a single family home and prefer other housing choices in Cupertino if available, such as condominiums, rentals, or units reserved for moderate income community members.

 Mr. Williams’ presentation can be found here with findings summarized at 18:35: www.youtube.com/watch?v=kAL_nICwBW8.

 What about funding for schools?

-The school districts have negotiated school benefits from Vallco Property Owner as follows:
+The school districts had negotiated school benefits from Vallco Property Owner as follows:

-- FUHSD - Vallco would commit to either (i) build and lease to FUHSD a 25,000 square foot “warm shell” space, or (ii) pay FUHSD a $9,500,000 in lieu payment, with terms to be set forth in a separate agreement to be entered into between Developer and FUHSD.
+- FUHSD - Vallco would commit to either (i) build and lease to FUHSD a 25,000 square foot “warm shell” space within the project, or (ii) pay FUHSD a $9,500,000 in lieu payment, with terms to be set forth in a separate agreement to be entered into between Developer and FUHSD.

-- CUSD – Vallco would make a payment to CUSD in the amount of $14,250,000 pursuant to a separate agreement, which would decrease to $9,500,000 if there is a challenge to the Project.
+- CUSD – Vallco would make a payment to CUSD in the amount of $14,250,000 pursuant to a separate agreement, which would decrease to $9,500,000 if there were to be a legal challenge to the Project.

 Shopping Mall Option